 ‘The previous owner brought up her family in this home, she loved every inch of it, and not long after she left she unfortunately passed away.
 I gave birth to my son in the living room,’ says Laura.
 ‘The evolution of life feels very present here.’

-Narrative will also be the key to Laura’s next big venture: a first foray into the world of homeware, Glassette, which will be launching soon.
+Narrative will also be the key to Laura’s next big venture: her first foray into the world of homeware, Glassette.
 We’re sure its focus will be similar to that of her own home, where every piece, from the eclectic mix of furniture to the plethora of accessories, many of which are the work of up-and-coming British makers, has an emotional connection and a story to tell. hostelondon.co.uk; glassette.com